 To create a copy of a style

-On the same dialog, you are able to change how your citations, bibliography and footnotes appear in your Word document, by editing the style template.
+On the same dialog, you are able to change how your citations, bibliography and footnotes appear in your Word document, by selecting <Edit> to modify the style template.
 The EndNote style template now shows the record fields which are used to compose citations, bibliography and footnotes in that style in your Word document.

-Select Citations > Templates, Bibliography > Templates or Footnotes > Templates as required and place the insertion point where changes are to be made.
+Select Citations > Templates, or Bibliography > Templates, or Footnotes > Templates as required and place the insertion point where changes are to be made.

 Other options are available from the ‘Field Substitutions’, ‘Layout’, ‘Sort Order’, etc. menu.

 For more information, specifically on how to use Forced Separation and Link Adjacent Text markers, refer to these instructions.

 The fields for reference types not shown can be compiled, as follows.

 When using Cite While You Write tools in Word, it is possible to add page numbers to in-text citations from the Edit & Manage Citation(s) dialog, as in these examples: (Harris, 1998:56) or (Harris, 1998, p.
 56).
 Depending on the reference style used, it may be necessary to modify the style to enable this, as follows.

 Under Bibliography > Sort Order you can change the sort order of your bibliography.
 This is especially useful if you need to create a complex bibliography.

 Under Bibliography > Title Capitalization you are able to apply settings to leave capitalization as it has been added to the record, or to have it determined by the style settings.